uc-raya/it3038c-scripts/project2/READme.md

 To move down, the user must hit the "k" key.

+For each time the snake gets a meal, a square is added to the snake's body, making it more difficult for the user to navigate and avoid hitting the wall.

 The user can play the game as long as they want to achieve a new high score or stop the game any time they want by clicking the "X" in the top right hand corner.

 Citations: https://boingboing.net/2018/09/04/learn-how-to-program-snake-usi.html